rajendra627/k8s-bootcamp/bootcamp/day1/exercise1.md

 ## Objective ##

+*Note: We are going to cover some advanced topics right away.
+We know we have not covered these topics but we want you to experience the workflow first then we will dive into the details*

 Deploy the Todo Application using helm.
 We will then do the following:

 * list all deployments, services, pods